 While the Native American wedding vase is, without a doubt, the most frequently used item used during a wedding ceremony, there are other items that also hold a special place in the hearts of those who celebrate weddings.

-For example, Native American wedding baskets, like this Native American Navajo Made Wedding Basket, are meant to serve as maps to help guide couples.
+For example, Native American wedding baskets, such as Navajo Made Wedding Baskets or Ceremonial Baskets, are meant to serve as maps to help guide couples.
 They include different colored coils that represent everything from birth to marriage to the darkness that people encounter when they stray away from their family bonds.